mrbuilder1961/ChatPatches/README.md

 ## Help

 ### How to upload log files [log-info]
-There are multiple different types of log file that can be uploaded, although they are all very similar.
-These are all located in `(directory)/logs/`.
-In order of most useful to least, these are the three main types:
+There are multiple different types of log file that can be uploaded, all located in `(directory)/logs/`.
+In order of most useful to least:
+1. `latest.log` - The main log file that is generated every time the game is run.
+I personally consider it the most useful because it often contains some information about what was going on before the issue or crash occurred.
+2. `crash-report-<date>-<time>.txt` - Generated when the game crashes.
+It contains a lot of extra information not provided in the other logs, but it typically lacks context of what happened before the crash.
-1. `debug.log` - Generated when the game is configured to output on the `DEBUG` level.
-It isn't always present, but when it is, it almost always has a ton of extra information that can be critical to solving issues.
-This is a more detailed subset of the `latest.log`.
+3. `debug.log` - Generated when the game is configured to output on the `DEBUG` level.
+It isn't always present, but it is extremely verbose and contains tons of extra information, albeit at the cost of a LOT of bloat.
+Although this log can have more relevant information than the `latest.log`, it often just takes up more space.
-2. `crash-report-<date>-<time>.txt` - Generated when the game crashes; contains a lot of extra information not provided in the other two logs, however it is most useful when coupled with one of the others.
-3. `latest.log` - The main log file that is generated every time the game is run.
-It constantly updates, and contains plenty of useful information on what the game is doing.

-Generally, you should upload one `.log` file and one `crash-report-<date>-<time>.txt` file if you have them.
-Otherwise, just upload whatever you have that is listed above.
-The only thing you shouldn't upload is both `debug.log` and `latest.log`, as the `debug.log` has everything the `latest.log` has and more.
+Generally, you should upload one `.log` file and one `crash-report-<date>-<time>.txt` file.
+If you need more help, feel free to ask!
-*TL;DR upload as much as you can, but don't upload both the `debug.log` and `latest.log` files.*

 Now that you have the files, simply submitting them to https://mclo.gs/ will give you a link that you can share with me and others to help diagnose your issue.
 It is really the only site I use, because it provides a lot of useful tools both for me and for you.
-One of those being that it censors many instances of potentially identifiable information, such as your computer's username and IP address.
+One of those being that it censors many instances of potentially identifiable information, such as your computer's username and IP address, and it allows filtering errors and warnings!

 #### To upload the log(s) without Prism Launcher: [log-upload]
 1. Go to https://mclo.gs/